コンテンツにスキップ

 - "Jinguramu Hito," which will be performed from December 14th, is said to be a full-length work following "ROBIN."

-The uncut version of "ROBIN" is also available on YouTube, so you may enjoy it even more if you check it out before coming to the venue.
+The uncut version of "ROBIN" is also available on YouTube, so you may enjoy it more if you check it out before coming to the venue.

 -Finally, please tell us about your enthusiasm for the upcoming performances in Kanagawa and Yokohama.

 Uemura: When I was a child, Yokohama was associated with Chinatown.
-After I discovered the Yokohama Dance Collection, I learned that many art events were held in Yokohama, and my impression of the city changed to that of an arts town.
-As a port city, there is also an impression of active exchange.
-It is an honor to be able to perform a work in such a lively and passionate area, and it is certainly exciting.
+After I discovered the Yokohama Dance Collection, I learned that many art events are held in Yokohama, and my impression of it changed to that of a city of art.
+As a port city, I also have the impression that there is a lot of interaction.
+It is an honor to be able to perform a work in such a passionate and lively area, and it is certainly exciting.

 MWnos